MTTGIT19/kali_build/README.md

 # kali_build
+A custom *automated* Kali install 🚩 All your CTF tools in one place.
-Tools for fresh Kali install.
+Designed for a totally fresh Kali install -- for usage at Defcon and the like.
 Automated with ansible.
-❗❗ *For personal/private usage*

 ### Directions
 1. Install fresh Kali VM [(HERE)](https://www.kali.org/get-kali/#kali-platforms).